schklom/Mirror-workflows/README.md

 ## ✨ Features:

 - [x] Record and transcribe audio right from your browser.
-- [x] You can run it [100% locally](https://codeberg.org/pluja/web-whisper/wiki/Self-Hosting#user-content-frontend-variables), or you can make use of [OpenAI Whisper API](https://codeberg.org/pluja/web-whisper/wiki/Self-Hosting#user-content-frontend-variables)
+- [x] You can run it [100% locally](https://codeberg.org/pluja/web-whisper/wiki/Self-Hosting#user-content-frontend-variables), or you can make use of [OpenAI Whisper API](https://codeberg.org/pluja/web-whisper/wiki/Self-Hosting#user-content-frontend-variables).
+  - [x] Ability to switch between API and LOCAL mode.
 - [x] Upload any media file (video, audio) in any format and transcribe it.
     - [x] Option to cut audio to X seconds before transcription.
     - [x] Option to disable file uploads.